Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 1. Navigate to the **Windows Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Windows Azure account.

-1. In the left side pane, click on **Virtual Machines** and locate the SQL Server Virtual Machine you created in the previous exercise.
-Select the Virtual Machine and then click **Connect**.
+1. In the left side pane, click on **Virtual Machines** and locate the SQL Server virtual machine you created in the previous exercise.
+Select the virtual machine and then click **Connect**.

-1. When prompted to save or open the .rdp file, click **Open** and then log on using the Admin credentials you defined when you created the Virtual Machine.
+1. When prompted to save or open the .rdp file, click **Open** and then log on using the Admin credentials you defined when you created the virtual machine.

 1. Once logged on, open a **Command Prompt** window and type **ipconfig** to display the machine's IP configuration.